-- · High-yield agriculture has allowed us to feed the world without bringing more land into production - Washington's location on the Pacific Rim is advantageous for international trade which fuels our state's economy - Technology is using scientific knowledge to find a better way of doing a job
+- · High-yield agriculture has allowed us to feed the world without bringing more land into production - Washington's location on the Pacific Rim is advantageous for international trade which fuels our state's economy - · Technology is using scientific knowledge to find a better way of doing a job

 Reproducible activities in the teacher guide expand on concepts covered in the magazine.
-Included in the guide are instructions for a visual activity (The Earth as an Apple), vocabulary activities, answers to questions in the magazine, and post tests.
+Included in the guide are instructions for a visual activity (The Earth as an Apple), vocabulary activities, answers to questions in the magazine, extended learnings and discussion questions.